Sapphirine/202112-35-Listen_To_Your_weather/README.md

 **Usage**

+1. Download the whole final_project directory

+2. Create developer accounts in `openweathermap` and `spotify` API, and substitue your API keys and secrets in the files listed below

 - In "/api/spotify.py" file, fill "MY_CLIENT_ID" and "MY_CLIENT_SECRET" with your Spotify API client ID and secret, you can get them from [Spotify API](https://developer.spotify.com/dashboard/applications).

 - In "owm,py" file, fill "MY_API_KEY" with your OpenWeather API key, you can get it from [OpenWeather API](https://home.openweathermap.org/api_keys).